nnhuynh306/animation_libraries/README.md

 ## Structure

-see docs/ for documentation and presentation see libs/ for demo
+- check docs/ for documentation and presentation
+- check libs/ for demo

 ## Authors